FoxPride/GenshinLauncher/README.md

 # License
 * This project is under the [MIT](LICENSE.md) license.
-* All rights reserved by © miHoYo Co., Ltd. This project is not affiliated nor endorsed by miHoYo.
+* All rights reserved by © Cognosphere Pte.
+Ltd. This project is not affiliated, nor endorsed by HoYoverse.
 Genshin Impact™ and other properties belong to their respective owners.
 * This project uses third-party libraries or other resources that may be distributed under [different licenses](/THIRD-PARTY-NOTICES.md).